 How often are payments made by United Way to the designated nonprofits?

 United Way makes payments to nonprofits donated to on a quarterly basis.
+We encourage all of our nonprofits to sign up with our accounting department via EFT in order to be paid out monthly.

 Are contributions through Our Promise pre or post tax?